clj/kom/README.md

 $ brew install unixodbc sqliteodbc sqlite3
 ```

 You most likely have to install SQLite3 from homebew, even though macOS already comes with SQLite3.
-The version that comes as standard with the OS does not have the ability to load modules.
+This is because the  version that comes as standard with the OS does not have the ability to load modules.

 The homebrew SQLite3 command won't run by default.
 See `brew info sqlite3` for instructions on how to make it the default command, or use the full path, e.g.: `/usr/local/opt/sqlite/bin/sqlite3` when setting up the database below.

-Download the latest release from [Releases](https://github.com/clj/kom/releases):
+Download the latest kicad-odbc-middleware release from [Releases](https://github.com/clj/kom/releases):

 * For Intel based Macs:
     * kicad-odbc-middleware-**macos**-**amd64**-VERSION.zip